 Certified Solar Array Components: Components of a Solar Array shall be approved by the Institute of Electrical and Electronics Engineers (“IEEE”), Solar Rating and Certification Corporation (“SRCC”), Electronic Testing Laboratories (“ETL”), or other similar certification organization acceptable to the Township.

-Height: Maximum height of a Solar Array, other collection device, components or buildings of the Large Solar Energy System shall not exceed thirty-five (35) feet, or the maximum building height permitted within the district in which that Solar Energy System in located, whichever is less, at any time or location on the property, as measured from the natural grade at the base of the Solar Array, device, component or building measured.
-The Township Board may waive or modify this requirement for certain aspects of a Solar Array (such as structures associated with above-ground transmission lines) through the implementation of conditions when appropriate.
+Height: Maximum height of a Solar Array shall not exceed fifteen (15) feet.
+Other collection devices, components or buildings of the Large Solar Energy System shall not exceed thirty-five (35) feet, or the maximum building height permitted within the district in which that Solar Energy System in located, whichever is less, at any time or location on the property.
+The height shall be measured from the natural grade at the base of the Solar Array, device, component or building measured.
+The Township Board may waive or modify these height requirements for certain aspects of a Solar Energy System (such as structures associated with above-ground transmission lines) through the implementation of conditions when appropriate.

 Lot Size: A Large Solar Energy System shall be located on one or more parcels with an aggregate area of 10 acres or greater.